Antitrust Plaintiffs Ordered to Pay E-Discovery CostsMay 12, 2011 – In The News

 In a recent ruling, the winning defendants of Dirt Motor Sports and Hoosier Racing Tires from the Race Tires America Inc. v.
 Hoosier Racing Tire Corp. trial, were awarded more than $367,000 in e-discovery costs, or what one judge referred to as "the 21st century equivalent to making copies."

-John Gotaskie, Theodore Jobes and Christine Soares served as the lawyers for Dirt Motor Sports and sought more than $274, 765 in costs, which included about $246,000 in e-discovery.
+John Gotaskie and Theodore Jobes served as the lawyers for Dirt Motor Sports and sought more than $274, 765 in costs, which included about $246,000 in e-discovery.